-Kalman Magyar is an international leader in preserving, sharing, and building a legacy for Hungarian folk culture for future generations, particularly in North America.
+Kalman Magyar is an international leader in maintaining and building a legacy for Hungarian folk culture for future generations, particularly in North America.
 In 2023, he co-founded the Hungarian Folklife Association (HFA), which administers a network connecting organizations and individuals involved in preserving and sharing Hungarian folk dance and music, and provides information to the public about Hungarian folklife in the United States, Canada, and beyond.

 Kalman is also the creator and host of Tanchaz Talk, the world’s only English-language program/podcast focusing primarily on Hungarian folk music.
 He was a longtime Advisory Board Member for the American Hungarian Folklore Centrum, the HFA’s predecessor, and in 2003, he produced Visszhang (Echo) for Hungaria Records, a compilation of Hungarian folk bands from North America, the first of its kind outside of Hungary.